 Results 1–10 of 10 for "Review"X related to "The Effective Providers for Child..."
-Refine Your Search Refine Your Search TopicTherapy (3)Children (2)Autism (1)Sex (1)Sexual abuse (1) 1 more... [+] Sexuality (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (1)2011 (2)Author/ContributorAuerbach, John (2)Zelan, Karen (2)Downing, David L. (1)Hall, Jane (1)Harris, Judith (1) 6 more... [+] Rabate, Jean-Michel (1)Stafford, Mark (1)Suchet, Melanie (1)Tejirian, Edward J. (1) 1 more... [+] Waugman, Richard M. (1)Winn, Martin (1)Hide details Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Predatory Priests, Silenced Victims (Book Review)This remains a worthwhile compilation on an important and difficult subject and would be worth reading by any therapist working with a victim of clerical abuse or who might contemplate doing so.Review 2.Thinking in Circles: An Essay on Ring Composition (Book Review)Our current view of time is so linear that we do not realize how much it organizes our thinking about the mind.
+Refine Your Search Refine Your Search TopicChildren (3)Therapy (2)Autism (1)Death & dying (1)Parenting (1) 1 more... [+] Sexual abuse (1)Hide detailsDocument TypeReviewXYear2011 (1)Author/ContributorAuerbach, John S. (2)Zelan, Karen (2)Hall, Jane (1)Stafford, Mark (1)Tejirian, Edward J. (1) 1 more... [+] Waugman, Richard M. (1)Hide details Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Thinking in Circles: An Essay on Ring Composition (Book Review)Our current view of time is so linear that we do not realize how much it organizes our thinking about the mind.
 Ring composition, however, implies a more circular view of time.
-In analysis, we do have many clinical observations and theories that, whether we realize it or not, allude to a more circular view of time.Review 3.The Amazing Infant (Book Review)Informs parents of what to expect during pregnancy and early infancy by describing developmental milestones, often illustrated by photographs of babies engaging in typical exploratory, often lovable behaviors.Review 4.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 5.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 6.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 7.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
-Review 7.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 8.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+In analysis, we do have many clinical observations and theories that, whether we realize it or not, allude to a more circular view of time.Review 2.Predatory Priests, Silenced Victims (Book Review)This remains a worthwhile compilation on an important and difficult subject and would be worth reading by any therapist working with a victim of clerical abuse or who might contemplate doing so.Review 3.The Amazing Infant (Book Review)Informs parents of what to expect during pregnancy and early infancy by describing developmental milestones, often illustrated by photographs of babies engaging in typical exploratory, often lovable behaviors.Review 4.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 5.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 6.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 7.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
+Review 8.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 9.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)9.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 10.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Review"X related to "The Effective Providers for Child..."
+Review (January 2011)10.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Review"X related to "The Effective Providers for Child..."